suspectedesp/bot-hosting-wrapper/README.md

 ## Credits
 Many thanks to:
-- @MathiasDPX for giving me some ideas and remaking the code
+- @mathiasDPX for giving me some ideas and remaking the code
-- @Pondwader for letting me upload this
+- @pondwader for letting me upload this
 - @iamkubi for making pydactyl (api wrapper for pterodactyl panel)

 Many thanks guys!
 I appreciate it <3